planet-lia/lia-docs/content/tutorials/beginner-tutorial-part-1.md

 Since we already know how to rotate and move our unit forward, it should be fairly simple to choose a specific point on the map and move our unit to it.
 After we do that, moving through a path described with a set of points will be a peace of cake.

 In this part you will need to know some basic math stuff, but if you aren't a fan of it then don't worry, later on when you will be developing the AI for your bot, all the math part will already be set up and you will be able to focus on your AI.

+There is also an option to skip this and the next section (<a href="/tutorials/beginner-tutorial-part-1/#following-path" target="_blank">Following path</a>) of the tutorial altogether and instead reade our <a href="/examples/pathfinding/" target="_blank">pathfinding example</a> which provides you with a decent movement system out of the box with almost no effort.
+Eather way, the following section should come in handy later when you will be for example programming the logic for following opponents so it is good to at least skim through it.

-Okay, first let's move our unit to the upper left part of the map.
-The final result should look something like this:
+If you are still here, let's start by moving our unit to the upper left part of the map.
+The result should look something like this:

  <div style="text-align:center"><img src="/static/tutorials/gifs/tutorial-part-1-go-to-point.gif" alt="Tutorial Part 1 - go to point" width="70%"/></div>